What is the role of the Executive Committee?

 Current officers are:

-Co-Chairs: Dr Dyfed Wyn Huws, Director, Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales and Dr David Brewster, Director of the Scottish Cancer Registry
+Co-Chairs: Dr Dyfed Wyn Huws, Director, Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales and Dr David Morrison, Director of the Scottish Cancer Registry

 Executive Secretariat provided by Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales